aleskandro/llm-d-lab/README.md

 - [ ] Other Grafana dashboards
 - [ ] Grafana Authentication should be backed by Openshift OAuth
 - [ ] Review RBACs, resource requests/limits, and other manifests refinements
+- [ ] Multi-tenancy and concurrent deployments and experiment jobs management, e.g., via Tekton Pipelines, Kueue, and other tools for workload orchestration
+- [ ] Most operators are configured in their simplest form and in the global manifests.
+Further tuning and customizations might be needed for specific use cases, e.g., for the configuration of the NVidia GPU Operator and networking.
+Such configuration will be unlocked from the global manifests and moved to dedicated environment overlays or experiments, given the assessment of the requiremeents to enable multi-tenancy and concurrent experiments on the same cluster (see previous point)
+- [ ] More example workloads and experiments
+- [ ] Documentation

 ## 📁 Structure of the repo